mtkopone/react-native-googlecast-v3/README.md

 Google Cast SDK v3 support for react-Native

+## CAVEATS!
-Only Android at the moment, iOS to come...
+* Only Android at the moment, iOS to come...
+* Only supports talking to your custom receiver thru a custom channel at the moment, so the default use-case of playing some media is currently **NOT** supported.
+Sorry, but this is what I needed today...

 # Installation

-    npm install --save <TODO:my-repo>
+    npm install --save <TODO:i-haven't-published-in-npm-yet>
     npm link

 ## Configuration for Android